 When tightening the screw, slowly turn it counterclockwise (in the direction to loosen the screw) with your hand until you feel that the screw is a little dropped in the hole.
 Then, slightly turn it clockwise (in the direction to tighten the screw) with your hand and tighten it according to the specified torque with a screwdriver.

-(20) Catch the Hooks of the Back cover ASSY and assemble it with the two cup S M3x8 Taptite screws.
+(21) Catch the Hooks of the Back cover ASSY and assemble it with the two cup S M3x8 Taptite screws.

-- Back cover upper - (21) Assemble the Back cover upper with the two cup S M3x8 Taptite screws.
+(22) Assemble the Back cover upper with the two cup S M3x8 Taptite screws.